If you’re new to meditation, this can be a great way to get started.

 The body scan is a lying down meditation where you are very relaxed and very aware.
 Most body scans take 25-45 minutes.

-Steps to do a body scan mediation
+Steps to do a body scan meditation

 Paul Jeannotte, Wellbeing Instructor at the George Wellbeing Center offers the basics on how to get started with a body scan mediation:

-- Find a source for guided body scan mediation—search online for videos, or attend a class at the George Wellbeing Center, which is on the skyway (second) level at the Dayton at Gaviidae YMCA.
+- Find a source for guided body scan meditation—search online for videos, or attend a class at the George Wellbeing Center, which is on the skyway (second) level at the Dayton at Gaviidae YMCA.
 Group meditation classes at the George Wellbeing Center are free in 2019.
 Private meditation sessions are available for a fee—and scholarships are available for those who qualify.
 Find a class on the schedule.

 - Prepare your space—choose a place where you won’t be disturbed, put away electronic devices that might distract you and place a yoga mat on the ground.

 - Get on your mat and lie on your back (if you practice yoga, this is also known as shavasana).